-In my day job, I’m based in Cork, Ireland, working as a Principal Frontend Architect at Carma, a startup on a mission to disrupt the transportation industry.
+In my day job, I’m based in Cork, Ireland, working as a Lead Architect & Growth Hacker at Carma, a startup on a mission to disrupt the transportation industry.

 Using Appcelerator Titanium, we are building beautiful native mobile applications for iOS and Android that make everything related to carpooling as simple and unobstructive for the user as possible.